-No matter which of these blades you go with the key is knowing where you are at in your knife journey.
-If you are new then starting with a Seto sushi knife (click here to buy) is a good place to start.
-If you are all in on wanting the best then then Blue Steel Yoshihiro knife is a sound bet.
+No matter which of these blades you go with, the key is knowing where you are at in your knife journey.
+If you are new, then starting with a Seto sushi knife (click here to buy) is a good place to start.
+If you are all in on wanting the best, then the Blue Steel Yoshihiro knife is a sound bet.

 Want more knife reviews?
 Here’s everything you need

 - Best Chef Knives Under $100